Installment Loans

 What interest rates should I expect on an installment loan?

-Installment loans are harder to get from banks, but they may offer interest rates of under 4% to the most qualified borrowers.
-Bank installment loan interest rates typically range from 4%-7%.
+Installment loans are harder to get from a financial institution like a bank or at credit bureaus, but they may offer rates of under 4% to the most qualified borrowers.
+Bank installment loan rates typically range from 4%-7%.

 Elite Trusted Lenders